fcat97/tajweedApi-archived/README.md

 ## What's New?

 - Custom color for rules now supported.
-- Custom implementation of tajweed rules now possible.
+- Custom implementation of tajweed rules.
+- Platform specific method deprecated.
+- Matching tajweed along with its type and position.
+- Initial refactor for supporting multiplatform.

 ## Add To Project